rudi-c/rudi-c.github.io/_posts/2017-01-14-special-summer-coop.md

 If you ever decide to take a term off, go on exchange, etc, as many students do, try to do it in a way that pushes your work terms into summer terms.

 The disadvantage of having more summer internships is that you'll be in Waterloo more when it's cold, but weather has [less impact on your happiness than you think](http://journals.sagepub.com/doi/abs/10.1111/1467-9280.00066) and summer in Waterloo isn't all that exciting.
 Summer in New York is quite something though.

-If you're in math, you can request a [sequence change](https://uwaterloo.ca/co-operative-education/faculty-mathematics-request-academicwork-term-sequence-change).
-They usually won't let you change your sequence for your first co-op or two, but after that they are quite flexible.
-You just need a reasonable reason for your request, like "the offer I got from this company is only valid for the summer".

-If you're in engineering, consider CS for the same educational opportunities and the added flexibility of choosing the most interesting courses and making your own sequence.

 Apply for U.S. internships early
 --------------------------------